III B Society

 Pool of issues comprises all phenomena demanding general recognition.

-All issues are public because of the universals of dignity, truth, knowledge, equality and codetermination.
+They are public by the universals of human dignity, truth, knowledge and codetermination.

-4d2) Main intent is to embed enlightenment into political-social participation.
+5d2) Main intent is to embed all factors of cognition into political-social decision making.

 Scaled up intent is to arrive at a durable society with efficient problem-conflict solving.